thinwoodsman/thinwoodsman.github.io/_posts/2024-06-20-Quickie-ROCM-VLLM-Build-Errors.md

   Supported ROCm architectures are: gfx906;gfx908;gfx90a;gfx940;gfx941;gfx942;gfx1030;gfx1100.
 ```
-OK, this one *can* be solved by poking around in the CMake files.
+This one *can* be solved by poking around in the CMake files.
 Specifically, in CMakeLists.txt change
 ```c++
 # Supported AMD GPU architectures.
 set(HIP_SUPPORTED_ARCHS "gfx906;gfx908;gfx90a;gfx940;gfx941;gfx942;gfx1030;gfx11